MAROOCHYDORE SURF LIFE SAVING CLUB

 ‘Maroochydore Lifesaving & Swimming Club’ was founded on 01 January 1916 under the ‘Royal Lifesaving’ banner, merging with ‘Surf Life Saving Australia’ in 1931.
 At that merger in 1931, Maroochydore adopted the symbol of the ‘Black Swan’ – now one of Australia’s most recognised Surf Life Saving brands.

-Maroochydore was the first surf lifesaving club founded on the Sunshine Coast and the only Surf Club in the region to be crowned World Club Champions (2000 Sydney, 2002 Florida) and World Youth Champions (2018 Adelaide).
+Maroochydore was the first surf lifesaving club founded on the Sunshine Coast and the only Surf Club in the region to be crowned World Club Champions (2000 Sydney, 2002 Florida) and World Youth Champions (2018 Adelaide, 2024 Gold Coast).

 Maroochydore SLSC has patrolled Maroochydore Beach and the Maroochy River Estuary continuously since 02 January 1916, on which day the first 5 rescues were performed.
 The Club maintains its proud record of ‘No Lives Lost’ between the red & yellow flags.